 Each memory location in the computer can be used to store any number between, and including, 0 and 255, and yet some way has to be found to store letters and also very large numbers.
 A number of codes are used in the computer in much the same way that different groups of people have used different codes to count.
-Thus the number 1982 can also he written as
+Thus the number 1984 can be written as

-MCMLXXXII in Roman numerals
+MCMLXXXIV in Roman numerals

-or 1982 in decimal Arabic numerals
+or 1984 in decimal Arabic numerals

-or 7BE in hexadecimal Arabic
+or 7C0 in hexadecimal Arabic

-or 11110111110 in binary.
+or 11111000000 in binary

 The need to transmit and store letters has produced another set of codes.
-The letter "J" is coded in various ways thus
+The letter 'J' is coded in various ways thus

-in Morse
+• in Morse

-1001010 in ASCII binary
+10001010 in ASCII binary

 4A in ASCII hexadecimal

-74 in ASCII decimal.
+74 in ASCII decimal

-The ASCII (American Standard Code for Information Interchange), is by far the most common code used by computers to represent characters.
-A complete code table is given on page 490.
+The ASCII (American Standard Code for Information Interchange) is by far the most common code used by computers to represent characters.
+A complete code table is given in Appendix C.